The SJAA Committee

 The Science Journalists Association of Australia Committee is responsible for setting the direction of the Association, championing science journalism in Australia and beyond and creating professional development opportunities for members.

 Committee members are elected at the Annual General Meeting, held in the final quarter of each year.
-The 2024-2025 Committee is below.
+The 2025-2026 Committee is below.

 President: Dr Jackson Ryan

 Dr. Jackson Ryan has been working as a science journalist — covering the intersection between science, technology, health and culture — for almost a decade.
-Between 2019 and 2023, he was the global science editor at powerhouse US tech publication, CNET.com, elevating science stories from a readership of 11 million per year to 45 million, partly buoyed by award-winning coverage of the COVID19 pandemic.
+Between 2019 and 2023, he was the global science editor at powerhouse US tech publication, CNET.com, elevating science stories from a readership of 11 million per year to 45 million, buoyed by award-winning coverage of the COVID19 pandemic.
 He worked as a science and tech reporter at the Australian Broadcasting Corporation in 2023.

 Vice President: Carl Smith